 Employers must also be aware of their responsibilities under the Code of Practice for Social Care Employers.

 What do workers need to know about registering?

-- Workers can create an SCWonline account to apply to register.
-As their employer, you can endorse their application form within your own SCWonline account.
+- workers need to create an SCWonline account to apply to register.
+As their employer, you can endorse their application form your own SCWonline account.

-- Workers will need to pay a fee every year.
-The fee amount hasn’t been decided yet.
+- workers will need to pay a fee every year.

 What ongoing learning and development will they need?